IDNI/tau-lang/README.md

 # Running Tau programs

-TODO (HIGH) rewrite this section according to Tomas' cli options
+TODO (HIGH) rewrite this section according to tklip's repl options

 Once you have compiled the source code you could run the `tau` executable to execute Tau programss.
 The `tau` executable is located in the `build-Release` or `build-Debug` directory (depending in your build).